zhullyb/monyhar/monyhar/net/data/ssl/blocklist/README.md

 # Certificate Blocklist

-This directory contains a number of certificates and public keys which are considered blocked within Chromium-based products.
+This directory contains a number of certificates and public keys which are considered blocked within Monyhar-based products.

 When applicable, additional information and the full certificate or key are included.